Quantum effects on pyrochlore higher-rank U(1) spin liquids: Pinch-line singularities, spin nematics, and connections to oxide materials: FRG results for the spin- model

 \subsubsection{Quantum triple point}

 The significant shift of the phase boundaries also suggests a substantial displacement of the triple point where the three orderings meet.
-Indeed we can identify a quantum analogue of the CTP, which we refer to as the \emph{quantum triple point} (QTP), by determining the couplings (in the $J_3 < 0, J_4 = 0$ plane) where the difference between the order-parameter susceptibility of the $E, T_{1-}$ and $T_2$ phase is minimal in the $\Lambda \to 0^+$ limit.
-This point is significantly shifted towards the upper-right in the quantum phase diagram (versus the location of the CTP in the classical phase diagram), with $J_1/|J_3| \approx 0.03$ and $J_2/|J_3|\approx 0.3$, which also places the QTP at the upper-right boundary of the non-conventional regime in the center of the quantum phase diagram (discussed in the next section).
-At this QTP, the polarized neutron-scattering structure factors closely resemble those of the classical pinch-line spin liquid, see Figs.~\ref{fig:phasediagram-pinch-line}(c) and (d), exhibiting broadened pinch lines as well as two-fold and four-fold pinch points.
-Moreover, the correlation functions of the $m_E^1$ and the $m_{T_2}^z$ irreps, shown in Fig.~\ref{fig:pinch-lines}, also display two-fold and four-fold pinch points along the $\langle111\rangle$ directions consistent with the findings in Ref.~\cite{benton2016}.
+Indeed we can identify a quantum analog of the CTP, which we refer to as the \emph{quantum triple point} (QTP), by determining the couplings (in the $J_3 < 0, J_4 = 0$ plane) where the difference between the order-parameter susceptibility of the $E, T_{1-}$ and $T_2$ phase is minimal in the $\Lambda \to 0^+$ limit.
+This point is significantly shifted towards the upper-right in the quantum phase diagram (versus the location of the CTP in the classical phase diagram), with $J_1/|J_3| \approx 0.03$ and $J_2/|J_3|\approx 0.3$, which also places the QTP at the upper-right boundary of the nonconventional regime in the center of the quantum phase diagram (discussed in the next section).
+At this QTP, the polarized neutron-scattering structure factors closely resemble those of the classical pinch-line spin liquid, see Figs.~\ref{fig:phasediagram-pinch-line}(c) and (d), exhibiting broadened pinch lines as well as twofold and fourfold pinch points.
+Moreover, the correlation functions of the $m_E^1$ and the $m_{T_2}^z$ irreps, shown in Fig.~\ref{fig:pinch-lines}, also display twofold and fourfold pinch points along the $\langle111\rangle$ directions consistent with the findings in Ref.~\cite{benton2016}.

-These similarities suggest that the magnetically disordered phase realized at and around the QTP is the quantum analogue of the classical pinch-line spin liquid, which is possibly described by an emergent higher-rank gauge field $B^{\alpha\beta}$ constraint by an emergent Gauss's laws $\partial_\alpha B^{\alpha\beta}=0$ leading to the observation of the two-fold and four-fold pinch points.
-It is worth noting that the pinch lines, two-fold, and four-fold pinch points are not sharp, as is the case for the classical spin liquid but exhibit a finite broadening.
-Such a broadening was also observed when studying other models~\cite{niggemann2023,Iqbal-2019} and was associated with quantum fluctuations causing local violations of the energetically imposed Gauss's law implying non-vanishing gauge charge fluctuations.
+These similarities suggest that the magnetically disordered phase realized at and around the QTP is the quantum analog of the classical pinch-line spin liquid, which is possibly described by an emergent higher-rank gauge field $B^{\alpha\beta}$ constrained by an emergent Gauss's laws $\partial_\alpha B^{\alpha\beta}=0$ leading to the observation of the twofold and fourfold pinch points.
+It is worth noting that the pinch lines, twofold, and fourfold pinch points are not sharp, as is the case for the classical spin liquid but they exhibit a finite broadening.
+Such a broadening was also observed when studying other models~\cite{niggemann2023,Iqbal-2019} and was associated with quantum fluctuations causing local violations of the energetically imposed Gauss's law implying nonvanishing gauge charge fluctuations.